This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more info, read my Disclosure Policy.

 When, in the Dupois cemetery, someone costumed as a rougarou stumbles onstage during the play–and promptly gives up the ghost, the rougarou mask having been poisoned with strychnine, Maggie is on the case.
 But as more murders stack up, Maggie fears that Pelican’s spooky past has nothing on its bloodcurdling present.

 Murder in the Bayou Boneyard is the sixth book in the Cajun Country Mystery series by Ellen Byron.
 Maggie Crozat and her family and friends are back in another delightful book.
 When mysteries happen in Pelican, LA, Maggie, a B&B owner in Cajun Country, is quick to help investigate and find the guilty party.

 In this book, Halloween is coming up, and some local B&B owners put together the “Pelican’s Spooky Past” package to draw visitors to town.
 The package included fun events for the visitors.
 It’s all good until someone spots a rougarou.
 More sightings start scaring off the visitors.
 Then someone dressed as a rougarou stumbles onto stage during a play… and dies.
 Maggie jumps in to solve the mystery.

 I have read all of the books in this series, and have enjoyed each one.
+A couple of my reviews are on the blog – Mardi Gras Murder (book 4) and Fatal Cajun Festival (book 5).
 The mysteries for each book are standalone stories, but the personal events happening with the characters is a continuing storyline.

 Quirky characters in an inviting setting.
 I love the Southern charm of Pelican and its residents.
 An entertaining read for fans of cozy mysteries.